MiracleDevs/Paradigm.Services/README.md

 Change log
 ---
+Version `2.0.16`
+- Updated to the latest version of the Paradigm.ORM.
+- Added some new options to the ConsoleHost to set configuration reload.
+- Added a new type of WorkTask called ParallelWorkTask.
+As the name implies, allows to run working task in parallel.

 Version `2.0.15`
 - Updated the UnitOfWork to be thread safe.
 The only caveat is the CommitChanges is locked and can not be executed in parallel.
   This may change in the future if required.

 Version `2.0.14`
 - Updated nuget dependencies.